abubelinha/ipt-batch-import/README.md

 Execute the batch import:

-`docker run -ti -v /path/to/my/datasets:/dataset -v /path/to/my/results:/result ipt-batch-import`
+`
+`

-where `/path/to/my/datasets` is the host path containing the DwC archives and `path/to/my/results` is the host path where the results will be written by the docker container
+* `/path/to/my/datasets` is the host path containing the DwC archives
+* `/path/to/my/results` is the host path where the results will be written by the docker container
+* `/path/to/my/identifiers.csv` is the host path of the identifiers.csv file containing the GBIF UUID